William S. Goodwin: Biography

 He was admitted to the bar in 1894 and commenced practice in Warren, Arkansas.

+Career

 He served as member of the Arkansas House of Representatives in 1895, and in the Arkansas Senate from 1905 to 1909.

 He served as member of the board of trustees of the University of Arkansas at Fayetteville 1907 to 1911.

+Congress

 Goodwin was elected as a Democrat to the Sixty-second and to the four succeeding Congresses (March 4, 1911 – March 3, 1921).

-He was an unsuccessful candidate for renomination in 1920.
+He was an unsuccessful candidate for renomination in 1920, losing the primary election to Tilman Parks.

+Later career and death

-Reengaged in the practice of law in Warren, Arkansas, until his death there August 9, 1937.
+After leaving Congress, Goodwin returned to the practice of law in Warren, Arkansas.

-He was interred in Oak Lawn Cemetery.
+He died there on August 9, 1937, and was interred in Oak Lawn Cemetery.